Tumir01/To-do-List/README.md

 - **Add New Task:** Users can add a new task with a title, description, and deadline.
 - **Delete Task:** Users can delete tasks from the task list.
 - Separate pages for different functionalities, including home, task list, and task addition.
+- **Testing**: The application includes unit tests for the controller and service layers to ensure functionality and reliability.

 **Tech Stack**

 - **Backend:** Spring Boot
 - **Frontend:** HTML, CSS (Bootstrap), JavaScript
 - **Persistence Layer:** Spring Data JPA (Hibernate)
+- **Testing Frameworks:** JUnit, Mockito